 Purple resin pendant projects

-Pour a little bit of resin into a pendant blank.
-I used a 1 inch round bezel blank.
-Do not overfill the bezel as you need to leave yourself some room for what we are doing later.
+Pour a little bit of the colored resin into a pendant blank.
+(This is a 1 inch round bezel blank.)
+Don’t overfill the bezel as you need to leave yourself some room for what we are doing later.

-I made a pendant with polka dots all over it too.
+I love this pendant with the polka dots too.

 Blue resin pendant projects

 After mixing the resin, pour it into your bezels to cover the bottom.
-I used extra-large rectangle bezels blanks.
+These are extra-large rectangle bezels blanks.

 You can see the different effects you can make with the pearl powder.
-Both pendants had the same amount of transparent blue color, but the pendant on the left had a lot more pearl powder.
+Both pendants have the same amount of blue color, but the pendant on the left has a lot more pearl powder.